alkesh26/blog/content/posts/leetcode-difference-between-ones-and-zeros-in-row-and-column.md

 description: LeetCode - calculate the differene of ones and zeros for every cell in the matrix using C++, Golang, and JavaScript.
 date: 2023-02-18
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - calculate the differene of ones and zeros for every cell in the matrix, c++, golang, javascript"
+categories: "calculate the differene of ones and zeros for every cell in the matrix, c++, golang, javascript"
 ---

 ## Problem statement